A hierarchical expected improvement method for Bayesian optimization: Convergence Analysis

-The convergence rate in Theorem \ref{thm:stab} for the HEI is nearly minimax for the class of objective functions considered. \cite{bull2011convergence} proved that, of all optimization strategies for minimizing $f \in \mathcal{H}_{\theta}(\Omega)$ under Assumption \ref{ass:K}, the minimax rate for the optimization gap $y_n^* - \min_{\bx\in\Omega} f(\bx)$ is $\mathcal{O}(n^{-\nu/d})$, i.e., there does not exist an optimization strategy with a faster asymptotic rate.
-The HEI rate in Theorem \ref{thm:stab}, in this sense, is nearly minimax, with an additional factor of $O(n^{1/2})$.
-It should be mentioned that, while these rates provides a reassuring check for HEI convergence, such asymptotic analysis does not tell the full story on the effectiveness of a Bayesian optimization method.
-Indeed, \cite{bull2011convergence} showed that the simple (non-adaptive) strategy of optimization via a quasi-uniform sequence (see, e.g., \citealp{niederreiter1992random}) can achieve the minimax optimization rate of $\mathcal{O}(n^{-\nu/d})$.
-Such a strategy, however, typically performs terribly in practice and is not competitive with existing BO methods, since it is non-adaptive to previous function evaluations.
-The proposed HEI (as we show next) provides excellent empirical performance, while also enjoying this near-minimax convergence rate.
+{It is crucial to note that, while these rates provides a reassuring check for HEI convergence, \textit{such asymptotic analysis does not tell the full story on the effectiveness of a Bayesian optimization method}. \cite{bull2011convergence} proved that, of all optimization strategies for minimizing $f \in \mathcal{H}_{\theta}(\Omega)$ under Assumption \ref{ass:K}, the minimax rate for the optimization gap $y_n^* - \min_{\bx\in\Omega} f(\bx)$ is $\mathcal{O}(n^{-\nu/d})$, i.e., there does not exist an optimization strategy with a quicker asymptotic rate.
+The HEI rate in Theorem \ref{thm:stab}, in this sense, is precisely the minimax rate.
+However, \cite{bull2011convergence} also showed that the simple (non-adaptive) strategy of optimization via a quasi-uniform sequence (see, e.g., \citealp{niederreiter1992random}) can also achieve this minimax rate!
+Such a strategy, however, typically performs terribly in practice and is not competitive with existing BO methods \citep{bull2011convergence}, since it is non-adaptive to observed function evaluations.
+This shows that \textit{such asymptotic analysis, while providing a reassuring check, cannot be used as a sole metric for gauging the practical effectiveness of different methods, particularly given the current setting of limited sample sizes}.}

+{We further note that analogous rates to Theorems \ref{thm:con} and \ref{thm:stab} have been also shown for various Bayesian optimization methods in the literature.
+In particular, similar rates to Theorem \ref{thm:con} were proved for the $\epsilon$-EI \citep{bull2011convergence}, and our results leverage an adaptation of their proof techniques to show convergence for the HEI.
+Similarly, the $\gamma$-stability assumption (Condition \ref{ass:stb}) was used in \cite{wynne2020convergence} to establish similar optimization rates as Theorem \ref{thm:stab} for certain Bayesian optimization methods.
+The novelty for the HEI is thus not in terms of improved asymptotic rates over existing methods; such rates primarily serve to provide theoretical footing for our approach.
+Instead, the key contribution of the HEI is methodological: the proposed hierarchical framework provides a principled exploitation-exploration trade-off via a closed-form acquisition function, which as we show later, allows for improved optimization performance with limited samples.}